brooksRoley/movieDb/README.md

 5. On /post/review, attach that review list as comments beneath the movie.
 Choose whether the review will be compiled by user or movie or both?
 How do I want to persist that data?
 How do I want to track user authentication (this would be a good oauth practice)?
 6. As a user, I should be able to type in a search term, and see results immediately as I type (Bonus) Limit network requests to only happen after a pause, and not every keystroke
-7. Move the <Actor /> component to open as a modal instead of as a route.
+7. Move the Actor component to open as a modal instead of as a route.